The Ultimate Girls Weekend in Houston

 Noon: After dropping your luggage off at the hotel, head out for a bite to eat.
 (After all, you’re going to need that energy for the shopping cardio that’s in store.)
 River Oaks' Tiny Boxwoods is a solid option.
 Tucked inside the Thompson & Hanson Nursery, the charming café boasts a beautiful garden and patio, along with a well-edited menu of soups, salads and sandwiches.
 Other casually-cool light-bite contenders near Upper Kirby: Local Foods, Giacomo's Cibo e Vino and Paulie’s in Montrose.

 2PM: Before venturing to The Galleria–the city’s holy grail of retail–pay a visit to a few of the city’s most-coveted boutiques.
-Located near Petite Sweets (a great place to grab a macaron), Kuhl-Linscomb is an all-in-one gift, home and accessory emporium that regularly lands on the pages of national pubs like Elle Décor, Lucky magazine and The New York Times.
+Kuhl-Linscomb is an all-in-one gift, home and accessory emporium that regularly lands on the pages of national pubs like Elle Décor, Lucky magazine and The New York Times.
 A few blocks away, fashion mainstay Tootsies shines in its 35,000-square-foot West Ave space.
 Find couture clothing and ready-to-wear fashion by top designers and rising-star names.
 Other worthy (and nearby) detours: River Oaks Shopping Center, Highland Village, Uptown Park and Montrose.

 7PM: After schlepping those fabulous finds back to the hotel–and squeezing in a quick power nap– it’s time to start getting ready for the night.
 Wondering where to go in a city with several thousand restaurants?
 Depends what you’re craving.
-Upper Kirby’s Kata Robata is a sushi staple among locals, Cuchara makes you feel as though you're in the heart of Mexico City and Dolce Vita does pizza right.
+Upper Kirby’s Kata Robata is a sushi staple among locals, and Cuchara makes you feel as though you're in the heart of Mexico City.
 For modern American fare, try State of Grace or Liberty Kitchen & Oysterette, which are known for putting fun twists on traditional cuisine.

 10PM: Keep the party going at Under the Volcano.
 This Rice Vilage-area hotspot is the perfect place to sip a martini or margarita (especially the signature strawberry basil variety).
 Looking for something more high-energy?
-Lucky Strike Lanes calls Downtown’s GreenStreet home, as does the House of Blues and Pete's Dueling Piano Bar–the latter of which puts a decidedly more interactive spin on the piano-bar concept.
+The House of Blues calls Downtown’s GreenStreet home, as does Pete's Dueling Piano Bar–the latter of which puts a decidedly more interactive spin on the piano-bar concept.

-9AM: Ease into the day with brunch at River Oaks' Backstreet Cafe.
+9AM: Ease into the day with brunch at River Oaks' Backstreet Cafe, a woman-owned and operated Houston staple.
 The local gem—which is set inside a 1930s-era cottage—offers New American cuisine and one of the city’s most-loved patio spaces.
 Snag a table out back, where mature oak trees curb the summer heat.
 Go for the brioche French toast, Backstreet Benedict or the Crawfish Grits, paired with a not-too-sweet wild berry mimosa or the pineapple-tinged, fresh-fruit sangria.
 Make reservations and avoid the wait.

 12:30PM (Option 1): Cap off the afternoon at the adjacent pool, which overlooks Mecom Fountain.
 Available exclusively for Hotel ZaZa guests—and ZaSpa patrons—the outdoor oasis is a hub for pretty young things and the occasional wild antic.
 For double the fun, book one of the poolside cabanas, which offer prime people-watching opportunities.